 Another beneficial aspect of real estate equity investments centers on how they’re taxed in terms of capital gains.
 Real estate crowdfunding is largely a buy-and-hold proposition and with equity investments, the holding period may last from two to 10 years.
 With that being said, the long-term capital gains rate would apply for any earnings realized upon the sale of the property.

 The current long-term capital gains rates range from 0 percent to 20 percent, based on your tax bracket.
 By comparison, short-term gains are taxed at your regular income tax rate.
 That could make a substantial difference in the size of your tax bill if you’re a high-income earner.

 Investor income generated by real estate equity investments held in syndication through an LLC or limited partnership is generally considered passive for tax reporting.
 Income from passive activity can be used to offset losses from other passive investments.

 When an equity investment results in the investor receiving passive income, it’s typically taxed at their marginal tax rate.
-If an investor is carrying forward passive losses from previous years stemming from other real estate investments, those can be applied towards any tax liability in connection with passive income created by an equity investment.
+If an investor is carrying forward passive losses from previous years stemming from other real estate investments, those can be applied towards any tax liability in connection with the passive income created by equity investment.

 Recommended Real Estate Investing Posts:

 - The Top 3 Books on House Flipping

 - House vs. Apartment: Which is Better for Investment?

 - How to Invest in Real Estate After Bankruptcy